seletskiy/mainframe/README.md

 on screen is not separated by control characters and `cat`-ing binary file will corrupt that kind of terminals.

+Also, due design limitation it is generally not possible to capture `Ctrl+I` keypress because it translates into tab character due back compatibility for very old hardware terminals which did not have separate tab key.

 <p align="center"><img src="diagram.png"></p>

 `mainframe` proposes different design.
 Terminal can be controlled via